 Oxford and Cambridge are only located 66 miles from each other, but given how much there is to see in each city I would not recommend trying to see both cities in one day.
 A day trip from London to Oxford and Cambridge would be too rushed, especially if you are relying on public transportation.
-(Note: There is no direct train from Cambridge to Oxford)
+(Note: There is no direct train between Cambridge and Oxford)

 If you can’t decide between the two cities and have your heart set on seeing both there are a few tours that go to both cities.
 An Oxford and Cambridge day tour is your best option because you won’t waste time finding the way and you get to see the highlights.
 Check out these options from GetYourGuide.

 Oxford vs Cambridge: Which one do you choose?